peteroupc/peteroupc.github.io/randomgendoc.md

      |  numbersWithSum(self, count, sum=1.0)
      |
      |  numbers_from_cdf(self, cdf, mn, mx, n=1)
-     |      Generates one or more random numbers from a continuous probability
+     |      Generates one or more random numbers from a non-discrete probability
      |      distribution by numerically inverting its cumulative
      |      distribution function (CDF).
      |